hiblaphp/event-loop/README.md

     yield from innerWork(); // must explicitly propagate the yield }

-// Fibers — suspension works anywhere in the call stack, no propagation needed function innerWork(): void {
+// Fibers — suspension works anywhere in the call stack, no propagation needed. function innerWork(): void {
     Fiber::suspend(); // suspends the entire fiber from deep inside the stack }